 Okinawa has been governed by a number of cultures very different from each other.
 Japan as we know it today, America during the post-WWII era, Japan again during the dusk of the Samurai aga / the dawn of the industrial revolution, plus the heavy influence from ancient China during the Ryukyu Kingdom period.

 The Ryukyu Kingdom once held a very important geo-location in the Pacific.
-400 years later, it is still holding a very special place in every Okinawan’s heart.
+Fast forward 400 years later, it is still holding a very special place in every Okinawan’s heart.

 I am a child of Ryukyu with a Japan passport.